mozilla-services/switchboard-experiments/README.md

 ## `experiments.json` Format

-The format of the `experiments.json` file is as follows:
+The format of `experiments.json` is a set of experiment name keys, each of which maps to an object with `match` and `buckets` keys.
+These keys determine if the experiment is active or not for a given client.

+For example:

 ```json
 {